 We voted this Strawberry Bread to be better than strawberry shortcake!

 Better Than Strawberry Shortcake Strawberry Bread will become your favorite strawberry recipe.
 Drizzle with fresh strawberry glaze for a rich dessert.
 I had no idea that chopped strawberries in a quick bread could be so good.
-A slice of this bread drizzled with just the right amount of strawberries floating in a glaze is to die for!
+A slice of this easy strawberry bread, drizzled with just the right amount of strawberries floating in a glaze, is to die for!

 Don’t get me wrong.
 I LOVE strawberry shortcake.
 I even have my own version that is not a biscuit and not that yucky spongy stuff they call cake.
 Topped with syrupy, organic berries with a generous dollop of sweetened, real whipped cream…..yummmm.
 But if I had to choose between shortcake or this bread, I would choose Better Than Strawberry Shortcake Strawberry Bread.

 A bit of trivia about my hometown, Plant City: